-Since the announcement of our infrastructure plan in 2010, the WCED has already planned and completed the building of 31 new and replacement schools in the province.
-The WCED expects to complete the building of 16 additional new schools and replacement schools in the 2012/2013 financial year.
+Since the announcement of our infrastructure plan in 2010, the WCED has already planned and completed the building of 47 new and replacement schools in the province.
+These newly built structures have benefited approximately 57 000 learners.

-The majority of these schools are in areas that serve rapidly growing communities.
+The majority of these schools are in areas that were previously disadvantaged or are serving rapidly growing communities.